-The first time I visited Tlaquepaque, what fascinated me the most was how easy it is to walk and discover all.
+The first time I visited this beautiful town, the most fascinating aspect was how easy it is to walk and discover all.

 Walking you can enjoy the beautiful colonial architecture and the facades of the old houses, which are very well preserved.
-And they will be even more since Tlaquepaque was named Magic Town in 2018.
+And they will be even more since this site was named Magic Town in 2018.

 Independencia Street is where most galleries, museums, restaurants, craft shops and the charm of this wonderful Magic Town are located.